-Degree Designation or Type of Certificate : Graduate M.A. in Curriculum & I nstruction ed Program to be Established or Impacted Concentrations: Educational Technology Action Requested: The Department of Curriculum & Instruction proposes the creation of a stand-alone graduate de transition to the M.A. in "Learning Design, Instruction, & Technology," Changes in educational cl egree from a current concentration.
-The M.A. in "Curriculum & instruction with a concentration in Educational Technology" would Demand for Instructional Designers and related technology professionals has increased dramati well as learning and professional development.
+Degree Designation or Type of Certificate : Graduate M.A. in Curriculum &amp; I nstruction Formal Degree Abbreviation Title of Propose ed Program to be Established or Impacted Concentrations: Educational Technology Action Requested: The Department of Curriculum & Instruction proposes the creation of a stand-alone graduate de transition to the M.A. in "Learning Design, Innovation, & Technology," Changes in educational ci egree from a current concentration.
+The M.A. in "Curriculum & instruction with a concentration in Educational Technology" would limate, career-driven pathways, and technology needs have driven the request. well as learning and professional development.
 The Educational Technology concentration at Te programming and new innovations in education and industry.
 The degree was previously solely cally in the past five years.
-This demand was accelerated by the pandemic and its effects on online, virtual, and remote programmin innessee Tech has been in place for ten years, but the nature of educational technology has shifted greatly, creating a need for upda focused on K-12 educators but will now be expanded to serve several areas of emphasis focusing on instructional design.
-The degre imputer Science Education (+option for K-12 license endorsement); instructional Design & Virtual Teaching.
+This demand was accelerated by the pandemic and its effects on online, virtual, and remote programming, a nnesses Tech has been in place for ten years, but the nature of educational technology has shifted greatly, creating a need for updated focused on K-12 educators but will now be expanded to serve several areas of emphasis focusing on instructional design.
+The degree hamputer Science Education (toption for K-12 license endorsement); instructional Design & Virtual Teaching.
 The skillset obtained within this updated program is highly sought after in Industry, education, a positions.
-The curricular updates include a number of new innovative technologies related to XR design, and virtual learning. and government.
-Candidates in this program will have many opportunities for career placement and advancement in F2F and virtual It (Augmented Reality, Virtual Reality, Mixed Reality, and Immersive Technologies), as well as computer science education, instruction Proposed Effective Date: Fall 2023 For more information contact: Jeremy We / 372-3181 Telephone Committee Approvals: University Curriculum Committee (undergraduate programs) Approval Date: N/A Graduate School Executive Committee (graduate programs) Approval Date: 2/7/2023 Admissions and Credits Committee (if applicable) Approval Date: N/A Academic Council (if applicable) Approval Date: 03/08/2023 Approval: Signature of Provost 1 0 1/17/23 Date TN Tech Board of Trustees (if applicable) Approval Date: N/A
+The curricular updates include a number of new innovative technologies related to XR design, and virtual learning. nd government.
+Candidates in this program will have many opportunities for career placement and advancement in F2F and virtual (Augmented Reality, Virtual Reality, Mixed Reality, and Immersive Technologies), as well as computer science education, instructional Proposed Effective Date: Fall 2023 For more information contact: Jeremy We endt / 372-3181 Name Telephone Committee Approvals: University Curriculum Committee (undergraduate programs) Approval Date: N/A Graduate School Executive Committee (graduate programs) Approval Date: 2/7/2023 Admissions and Credits Committee (if applicable) Approval Date: N/A Academic Council (if applicable) Approval Date: 03/08/2023 Approval: Signature of Provost 1 01/17/23 Date TN Tech Board of Trustees (if applicable) Approval Date: N/A